 First-party cookies are placed on your computer by the website itself for the purpose of providing enhanced user experience (as I described above).
 These cookies are generally considered “helpful” and as such are currently not under threat of disappearing any time soon.

-But another type of cookie exists that sometimes blurs the line between helpful and invasive – third-party cookies.
+But another type of cookie exists that sometimes blurs the line between helpful and invasive – the third-party cookie.
 A third-party cookie is essentially the same as a first-party cookie in that it is a text file used to store information.
 However, these cookies are placed on your computer by advertisers and are used to track your browsing history from one site to the next with the end goal of finding out what your interests are and using this information to serve you targeted ads.
 I’m sure many of us have noticed if you visit websites with a similar theme (surfing for example) you’ll tend to see a higher percentage of surfing-related ads.
 While this practice might seem commonplace today, many people find the use of their personal data for advertising to be an invasion of their privacy.

 There’s no way to sugar-coat it, third-party cookies have been slowly dying for years, and recently, it seems like this decline has been increasing rapidly.
 But why?
 Why are third party cookies being picked on?
 In our research, the decline can be boiled down to three major factors: societal, technical, and legislative.